-Because people wanted to shed light on Lucy's bravery, legends grew up.
-The one that is passed down to us tells the story of a young Christian woman who had vowed her life to the service of Christ.
-Her mother tried to arrange a marriage for her with a pagan.
-Lucy apparently knew that her mother would not be convinced by a young girl's vow so she devised a plan to convince her mother that Christ was a much more powerful partner for life.
+Because people wanted to shed light on Lucy's bravery, legends began to crop up.
+The one that has passed the test of time tells the story of a young Christian woman who vowed to live her life in service of Christ.
+Her mother tried to arrange a marriage for her with a pagan and Lucy knew her mother could not be swayed by a young girl's vow, so she devised a plan to convince her mother that Christ was the better partner for life.

 Saint Lucy, you did not hide your light under a basket, but let it shine for the whole world, for all the centuries to see.
 We may not suffer torture in our lives the way you did, but we are still called to let the light of our Christianity illumine our daily lives.
 Please help us to have the courage to bring our Christianity into our work, our recreation, our relationships, our conversation -- every corner of our day.
 Amen